NoviceCoderInfinity/EE_338_Digital_Signal_Processing/Optional_Component/TypeII_Filter_Design/Code/README.md

 3. **Open the HTML file in a browser**

 By following these steps, you can run the HTML file without an internet connection.

+### Python Code

+Initially I had submitted the Jupyter Notebook containing the Python, to prevent any plagarism related cases, I have also submitted code for plotting in JavaScript.